 3. Do your research

-Conduct a thorough search on the internet using specific keywords related to your niche.
+Conduct a thorough search on the internet using specific keywords related to your niche to better understand market demand and discover new market demands.
 See if there are any new trends or changes in the market that you can capitalize on.

-Once you have a good idea of what is currently being offered, it’s time to think about what is missing.
+Once you have a grasp of the current offerings, consider what unmet needs exist and what your customer base is still seeking.
 What needs are not being met currently?
 What are people looking for but cannot find?

 Brainstorm a list of potential gaps in the market, then do more research to determine if there is a demand for these products or services.